Skip to Main Content

 But when they both retire at age 62, Amy’s investments will have amassed more than $2.6 million, assuming no taxes, while Jake would retire with $1.1 million, assuming no taxes.

 That’s how important time is to becoming a millionaire.
-So find a good broker and start investing if you’re not already.
+So find a good broker or open a 401(k) through your employer and start investing if you aren’t already.

 2. Have long-term goals in mind

-You might want to get into investing because someone told you it’s a good way to build wealth.
-But you might find that investing now helps you save for retirement, can cover a potential emergency or pay for a big purchase, like a home or car.
+Think about what’s important to you.
+For instance, you might want to get into investing because someone told you it’s a good way to build wealth.
+But you might find that investing now helps you save for retirement or pay for a big purchase, like a home or car.
 By having specific goals in mind, it can become easier to focus on those goals and make them a priority.

 3. Invest in diversified index funds

 Index funds are a basket of assets, usually stocks or bonds, that share a common theme.
-Some of the most popular funds track the Standard & Poor’s 500 index — a collection of America’s top companies.
+Some of the most popular funds track the S&P 500 index — a collection of America’s top companies.
 This index has a track record of 10 percent annual returns over time.

-These funds offer a lot of perks including instant diversification at a low cost, making them well-suited for new investors and long-term investors alike.
+These funds offer a lot of perks including instant diversification at a low cost, making them suitable for new and seasoned investors alike.

 Here’s what to look for in an index fund or ETF:

 • Broadly diversified.
 Look for funds with stocks across a wide variety of industries.
-This might include an index fund of small cap stocks, international companies or one that tracks a market index like the S&P 500.
+This might include an ETF of small-cap stocks, international companies or one that tracks a market index like the S&P 500.

 4. Invest when everyone is freaking out

-Consider the brief yet fierce bear market kickstarted by the Covid-19 pandemic in March 2020.
-Stocks were plummeting.
-Markets were in free fall.
+Consider the brief yet fierce bear market kick-started by the pandemic in March 2020.
+Stocks were plummeting and markets were in free fall.
 The S&P 500 experienced some of its biggest single-day losses since the Great Depression.

-If you had purchased shares of SPY (a low-cost ETF that tracks the S&P 500) on March 16, 2020 at $228 per share, you would have enjoyed a 53 percent return on your investment by August 24, 2020.
+If you had purchased shares of SPDR S&P 500 ETF (SPY) — a low-cost ETF that tracks the S&P 500 — on March 16, 2020, at $228 per share, you would have enjoyed a 53 percent return on your investment by Aug.
+24, 2020.
+Even in a few months you would’ve seen a big jump in investment earnings.

 5. Don’t worry about looking the part

 If you have an idea of what a millionaire looks like, you might want to think again.
-Millionaires don’t need to have flashy cars or mega homes.
-Millionaires can look just like you do, right now.
+Millionaires don’t need to have flashy cars or mega homes because what a millionaire looks like to you in your head isn’t necessarily reality.

 6. Make it automatic